-Our current Board of Directors is comprised of Mr. Yariv Alroy (Chairman), Prof. Amir Lerman, Mr. Ido Nouberger, Mr. Nir Rotenberg, Mr. Yehoshua (Shuky) Abramovich (external director) and Ms. Dvorah Kimhi (external director).
-The terms of office of Yariv Alroy, Prof. Amir Lerman, Ido Nouberger and Nir Rotenberg will expire at our 2024 annual general meeting.
-The term of office of Dvorah Kimhi will expire on December 9, 2024, and the term of office of Mr. Yehoshua (Shuky) Abramovich will expire on June 27, 2026.
+Our current Board of Directors is comprised of Dr. Itamar Offer (Chairman), Prof. Amir Lerman, Mr. Ido Nouberger, Mr. Nir Rotenberg, Mr. Yehoshua (Shuky) Abramovich (external director) and Ms. Orna Carni (external director).
+The terms of office of Yariv Alroy, Prof. Amir Lerman, Ido Nouberger and Nir Rotenberg will expire at our 2025 annual general meeting, which is scheduled to be held on May 28, 2025.
+The term of office of Orna Carni will expire on December 10, 2027, and the term of office of Yehoshua (Shuky) Abramovich will expire on June 27, 2026.
 None of our directors have service contracts with the company relating to their service as a director, and none of the directors will receive benefits upon termination of their position as a director.
 For a description of our compensation of directors see Item 6.B, "Directors, Senior Management and Employees-Compensation."